 Every dollar counts when it comes to your business, so how can you cut administrative expenses to leave yourself with more wiggle room?
-Your funds can really become consumed in administrative expenses, and not all of them are necessary.
+Your funds can become consumed in administrative expenses, and not all of them are necessary.

 If you want to cut administrative expenses, it may help to go green at your office.
 Reduce waste and encourage reusing items when possible.
-Save on paper by going electronic, use emails rather than printing memos and sign your documents electronically.
+Save on paper by going electronic, use emails rather than printing memos, and signing your documents electronically when possible.
 Store documents online and take notes on a white board.
 Rather than using paper plates and cups in the break room, invest in a set of dishes that can be reused.

 Eliminate meetings that aren’t vital or eliminate how many staff members are present for the meetings.
 Lower them to once a week rather than daily, and replace the extra meetings with group emails.
 If you need a one-on-one, consider scheduling it during the lunch hour.

 Hire smart and reward

 Make sure you are making good hiring decisions.
 If possible, hire people with a variety of skills and strengths that can be brought to the table.
 Well-rounded employees help you to decrease the need to hire too many people.
 When you find a great employee with multiple strengths, keep them around by having a reward system in place.

 Sometimes a cash incentive, offering extra time off, bagels and donuts once a week or an unlimited supply of soda can be a simple way to keep your staff happy and productive.
 Consider nice holiday parties and casual Fridays to keep the mood up with your staff, which will make them work harder to fulfill the requirements of the position they have with your company.

 It’s important to evaluate if you’re using too large of an office space for the amount of staff or workload you have.
 Sometimes you could be doing the same thing you’re doing from home and saving money.
 In other cases, you could have less full-time staffed employees.